 October 30, Tuesday Tabor, Sepphoris, Nazareth, Cana - Tiberias

-October 31, Wednesday Massada – Dead Sea, Qumeran - Jerusalem
+October 31, Wednesday Masada – Dead Sea, Qumran - Jerusalem

-Depart Tiberias, driving south, passing Beit Shean continue south with the view of Jericho noticing from afar the Mt Of Temptations continue to the area of the Dead Sea arriving Masada a natural fortress with majestic ruins overlooking the Dead Sea.
+We begin our day at the Jordan River where John was Baptizing and will also reflect on the entrance of the Israelites into the Land of Canaan.
+We will then drive south along the western shore of the Dead Sea arriving Masada a natural fortress with majestic ruins overlooking the Dead Sea.
 Peer into amazing water cisterns as a cable car delivers us up to Herod the Builder’s elaborate aerie.
 Marvel at the impressive villas built on different levels.
 Large storehouses fed hundreds.
 Jewish zealots held the rock against the unrelenting 10th Roman legion until 72 AD, when a monumental siege, using an astounding attack ramp, conquered the fortress.
 The camps and other fortifications that encircle the mesa constitute the most complete Roman siege works to have survived to the present day.
-Descend by cable car and drive to the Dead Sea for a float in the water, drive to visit Qumran, where the Dead Sea Scrolls were found in 1947.
+Descend by cable car and drive to the Dead Sea for a float in the water.
+Then drive to visit Qumran, where the Dead Sea Scrolls were found in 1947.
 Then continue to the Olive Tree hotel in Jerusalem for dinner and overnight.
 (B,D)

 Visit to the Israel Museum and the Dead Sea Scrolls exhibition at the Shrine of the Book.
 Then see the model of the city as it was in the days of Jesus.
 Continue to Yad Vashem Holocaust Memorial.Visit the Garden Tomb.
 Many Protestant denominations hold the Garden Tomb to be the location of Jesus’ Resurrection.
 While the location may not be historically correct, it beautifully illustrates the scene of the tomb where Jesus rose again.
 We will have special time for prayer and meditation.
 Return to Jerusalem for overnight.
 (B,D)